b-coates/Coding_II_Project/README.md

   print(building_heights["Landmark 81"])
 ```
 ### Deliverable 3 Reflection:
 Most of Deliverable 3 for me was wrapping up my learning and deciding how to code my final project.
 My goal was to finish lessons 9 to 12 and I did that on schedule.
 In order for me to stick with the plan better, I need to stick to the planned timeline and work on my project's foundation and building the first section of it.
+I have begun to plan out my project and decided on a collection of games because one game on its own would not be a good enough display of what I learned.

 ## Deliverable Two Content
 Here is a link to a video of me summarizing my learning and teaching how to use lists and counting lists in Python: [https://drive.google.com/file/d/1nhwcdDY1MGO8DlrSkzykKENO7m6B06AL/view](https://www.google.com).